Nature reserve: Jordan

 There are seven nature reserves in Jordan.
 In 1966 the organization that would later start Jordan's nature reserves, the Royal Society for the Conservation of Nature, was founded.
 RSCN's first efforts involved bringing back severely endangered species.
 In 1973, RSCN was given the right to issue hunting licenses, giving RSCN an upper hand in preventing extinction.
 The first step was the founding of Jordan's first nature reserve, Shaumari Wildlife Reserve, in 1975.
 The primary purpose was to create means to breed endangered species, specifically: the Arabian oryx, gazelles, ostriches, and Persian onagers in their natural environment.

 Kyrgyzstan

 By the end of 2009 there were 10 nature reserves (корук, koruk) in Kyrgyzstan covering 600000 ha or about three percent of the total area of the country.

-Mexico, Belize, Guatamala
+Mexico, Belize, and Guatemala

 In 2025, these three countries developed a tri-national nature reserve, the Corredor Biocultural Gran Selva Maya, which is the second largest nature reserve in the Americas.